-Mekedatu project: Fresh DPR to be submitted to authorities at centre, says Shivakumar
+Mekedatu project: Fresh DPR to be submitted to authorities at Centre, says Shivakumar

 Mekedatu is a multi-purpose (drinking water and power) project proposed by Karnataka, which involves building a balancing reservoir near Kanakapura in Ramanagara district (now renamed as Bengaluru South district).

 Tamil Nadu has been opposing the project, raising apprehensions that the state would be affected if the project takes shape.
-The project, once completed, is aimed at ensuring drinking water to Bengaluru and neighbouring areas (4.75 tmcft); it also can generate 400 MW power, according to officials.
-PTI KSU ADB
+The project, once completed, is aimed at ensuring drinking water to Bengaluru and neighbouring areas (4.75 tmcft).
+It also can generate 400 MW power, according to officials.
+PTI KSU KH